simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     For more information on how to create Alerts with Simvue, [^^information on how to define Alerts can be found here^^](/tracking-monitoring/alerts/), and [^^detailed examples of Alerts can be viewed in the first tutorial.^^](/tutorial_basic/tracking-and-monitoring/#alerts)

-Now that this alert is set up, it will send us an alert if a step has failed to converge, and so can act as a trigger for a user to manually come back and check how the simulation is doing.
+Now that this alert is set up it will notify the user if a step has failed to converge, prompting them to come back and check how the simulation is doing.
 They can then determine if it is worth continuing with the simulation, or whether the job should be terminated to save computational time and cost.
 If we run our monitoring script, and then run our MOOSE script with `end_time = 60`, we should see a new run appear in the Simvue UI.
 After around 2 minutes, the Alerts tab should show that a step has failed to converge:
 <figure markdown>
   ![An alert showing that one of the steps has failed to converge](images/moose_step_not_converged_alert.png){ width="1000" }
 </figure>